Pete Alonso And Brandon Nimmo Will Not Criticize Mets Teammate Yoenis Céspedes For Opting Out Of 2020 Season

 “Once we found out he was gone, that’s really the last we talked about it.”

 After missing the entire 2019 campaign with an ankle injury, Céspedes was expected to bounce back and contribute offensively to the Mets’ lineup.
-Céspedes got off to a strong start with a solo home run in the Mets’ home opener but has struggled at the plate over the last stretch of games accumulating a batting average of just.161 through 31 at bats.
+Céspedes got off to a strong start with a solo home run in their home opener but has struggled at the plate over the last stretch of games, accumulating a batting average of just.161 through 31 at-bats.